ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** Don't let them drag you down by rumors.
-Just go with what you believe in. — Michael Jordan
+> **Citacao:** If you are ever the smartest person in the room, you are in the wrong room. — C. Sean McGee

 fim do arquivo